isw-kudos/kudos-docs/docs/boards/cp/migration-interface.md

 ## Done Tab

-This tab shows all of the activities that have been migrated into Kudos Boards.
+This tab shows all of the activities that have been migrated into Huddo Boards.
 The `Activity Name` is a link to the Activity.
-The `Board` column has links to each Board in Kudos Boards.
+The `Board` column has links to each Board in Huddo Boards.

 ---

 ## Boards User Data Tab

-If you're migrating from an environment that has previously been using Kudos Boards WebSphere, you can use this tab to start the process of migrating Boards User Data into Kudos Boards Docker.
+If you're migrating from an environment that has previously been using Huddo Boards WebSphere, you can use this tab to start the process of migrating Boards User Data into Huddo Boards Docker.

-Each user who has used Kudos Boards WebSphere is likely to have created some of this data.
+Each user who has used Huddo Boards WebSphere is likely to have created some of this data.
 It includes:

 - The labels a user has assigned to colors which they apply to Board Tiles.
 - The Categories a user has created which they apply to Board Tiles.

-If the user already exists in Kudos Boards Docker:
+If the user already exists in Huddo Boards Docker:

 - Their color labels will be deleted and replaced with the labels from Boards WebSphere.
 - Imported Categories will be added to their existing list of categories.